KentenRoth/100DaysOfCode/README.md

 Today I moved further into the React Course.
 I also setup a repo for the stuff that will be built along with the course.
 I decided today that I would save the code that I am typing.
 Even though I know what is going on I think it might be a good idea to github it just incase I need to reference something.

 ---

+Day 92

+Today I did not get as much time as I wanted to code, but I did get time in.
+I continued on with the course.
+I wanted to get further than I did, but it was tough to get time in today.
+I got a feeling that its going to get more difficult to get time in over the next week or so because of everything going on for the christmas.

+---